I-Man-H/PP1/Week 3.md

 Share your ideas with class on Mentimeter using one of these two linkns depending on your Tutorial Session
 1. [T03 Click Here](https://www.menti.com/4vzfo94tie)
 2. [T04 Click Here](https://www.menti.com/xpcpkv3air)

+## Group Discussion
+1. How things outside your boundary area affect things within (think about a project you are working on)?
+2. How can you show the connections between different systems involved in your project?

 ## Case Scenario 1